Kings–Oilers rivalry: 1988–1992: Gretzky switches sides

-On August 9, 1988, about nearly three months after the Oilers won their fourth Stanley Cup in five years, in one of the most shocking trades in sports history, the Oilers announced they were sending Gretzky, along with Mike Krushelnyski and Marty McSorley, to the Kings for two younger players (Jimmy Carson and Martin Gelinas), three first-round draft picks, and US$15 million in cash.
+On August 9, 1988, about nearly three months after the Oilers won their fourth Stanley Cup in five years, in one of the most shocking trades in sports history, the Oilers announced they were sending Gretzky, along with Mike Krushelnyski and Marty McSorley, to the Kings for two younger players (Jimmy Carson and Martin Gélinas), three first-round draft picks, and US$15 million in cash.
 The trade introduced a high level of animosity between the two teams; Oilers fans expressed immense anger towards the trade, protesting in the streets and burning team owner Peter Pocklington in effigy.
 In Gretzky's first game in Edmonton after the trade, he received a four-minute standing ovation from the Oilers fans.
 The arena was a sold-out crowd and was the Oilers' biggest crowd ever to that date (17,503).
 After the game, Gretzky took a moment to thank the Edmonton fans: "I'm still proud to be a Canadian.
 I didn't desert my country.
 I moved because I was traded and that's where my job is.
 But I'm Canadian to the core.
 I hope Canadians understand that."
 After the 1988–89 season, the Oilers constructed a life-sized bronze statue of Gretzky outside Northlands Coliseum, holding the Stanley Cup over his head.

 Gretzky immediately elevated the Kings in the 1988–89 season to vast improvements.
 For the first time, the Kings finished ahead of Edmonton, finishing second in the Smythe Division over the third-place Oilers.
 This also led to another first-round playoff matchup between both teams.
 However, this time Gretzky faced off against the Oilers, with the Kings having the home-ice advantage.
 The Oilers began the series with a 3–1 series lead over the Kings, but Los Angeles went on to win three straight games to win the series.
 The next three seasons would also see the Kings and Oilers meet in the playoffs; the Oilers won all three series and the Stanley Cup in 1990.